 Debt collectors have one job and one job only, to secure as much as money from you as possible.
 Many collectors go to great lengths, such as making harassing phone calls and using threatening language.
 Others are simply persistent while adhering to the laws.
-As you deal with a collector, even in the early stages, it can be intimidating.
+Dealing with a debt collector, even in the early stages, can be intimidating.

 There are three important points to keep in mind when you find yourself in the collection process.
 First, don’t give in to threats.
 Second, get everything in writing.
 Third, do not give any collector access to a bank account.